 As the summer comes to an end, I feel a yearning for light soups.
 The air is cooler and the sun’s arc is shifting.
 But I know summer is really ending when vendors at the farmers market sell the last of their beautiful tomatoes for a mere dollar a pound.

 It seems that flavorful tomatoes are hard to come by these days.
 Many are tasteless.
 So when I happen upon a sweet one, I cherish it.
 No chance of roasting or cooking these valued gems.
 I savor them raw to experience their full tomato glory.
 But now that the heat of the summer sun is passing and I can get juicy tomatoes at a deep discount, I happily buy a bag to make this light and charming roasted tomato soup.

 I fell in love with Gallo Pinto the first time I tasted it in Costa Rica.
 I was in my early 20’s and fairly new to International travel.
 My prior experience as a student abroad in Spain, led me to believe that being vegetarian outside of the United States, was difficult.
-My Spanish host family struggled with my vegetarianism and continually put fish, chicken, and meat on my plate.
-Thankfully, Pelayo, their neglected Irish Setter came to my rescue.
+In Spain, my host family struggled with my vegetarianism and continually put fish, chicken, and meat on my plate.
+Thankfully, Pelayo, their neglected Irish Setter, came to my rescue.
 He secretly ate all the items I squirreled away in my napkin.
-We were best friends.
+We were best friends!

 I love lentils.
 Unlike other beans, they cook quickly, are rich in protein, easier to digest than other beans and produce a healthy, flavorful soup that will become a staple in your home.
 I have tried many lentil soup recipes over the years, but this one is my favorite hands down.